 So to summarize, the duties of a captain are to make sure the sailing goes as smooth as possible through the combination of safety protocols, understanding of the local weather, knowledge of the area and of their crew.
 Captains also supervise passengers and crew as they embark and disembark from the boat.
 While having a captain is not always necessary on a boat, it can surely be of great help, especially if you are more inclined toward leisurely sailing and sports activities.

 Why You Should Tip Your Boat Captain

 First, let’s clear up a couple of things.
-A tip is not mandatory, it isn’t a salary and there are not hard outlined rules.
+A tip is not mandatory, it isn’t a salary, and there are no hard outlined rules.
 A tip is a customer-driven act that usually shows appreciation of the level of service.
 The “rates” of a tip vary worldwide going from 5-20%, but there is a certain etiquette.
 The tip is always given to the captain, in cash, who then distributes the tip among the crew equally.
 If there is a crew, of course, the thing to consider here is that charters aren’t like restaurants.
 The people who work charters would compare it more with a lifestyle because their shifts are usually longer.
-In some countries, seasons are only good for 12-16 weeks and they have to work every day.
-Even when the captain owns the boat, most of the money goes on maintenance of the ship and the expenses of owning a business.
+In some countries, seasons are only good for 12-16 weeks, and they have to work every day.
+Even when the captain owns the boat, most of the money goes to maintenance of the boat and the expenses of owning a business.

 Secondly, as mentioned, the tip is a way to show appreciation of the quality of service.
 Even inexperienced people can tell a rushed service from a really good one, and it is said that no good deed should go unnoticed.
 People in this industry are usually devoted to ensuring their customers get the best possible service.
 Here’s what boat crew members say about tipping.
 You can always feel when someone is genuinely giving their best, so you can enjoy your boating summer vacation the most.